top of page

 We believe that youth orchestras should really cater to youth: our age limit is 19 or younger, and all students are enrolled in local K-12 schools or are homeschool students.

-We know that IB and AP students are occasionally slammed with homework, and we want them to know they are supported: it’s totally OK for these students to occasionally miss rehearsal!
+We know that IB and AP students are occasionally slammed with homework, and we want them to know they are supported: it’s totally OK for these students to occasionally miss class!

 We know that in-person auditions and chair tests sometimes don’t show students at their absolute best, so we made ALL auditions video auditions.
 This way, students can record their pieces as many times as needed in the comfort of their own homes, and just send us what they are comfortable sharing.